fatmahussein/book-store/README.md

 # 📖 About the Project <a name="about-project"></a>

-**math-magicians** is a web application designed for mathematics enthusiasts.
-It is a Single Page App (SPA) that provides users with the ability to perform simple calculations and discover random math-related quotes.

-The purpose of the project is to create an intuitive and user-friendly calculator application that allows users to perform basic calculations on any device with an internet connection.
-Additionally, the application provides inspirational and thought-provoking math-related quotes to inspire users.
+**Book Store** is a project that allows users to add a book and delete it.
+Also, they can add, edit, and delete comments on specific books.

 ## 🛠️ Built With <a name="built-with"></a>